Automatic Work Authorization for E and L Spouses

 Will Qualify for Automatic Extension of Employment Authorization

 The USCIS policy changes also help H-4 spouses who are eligible to seek employment authorization.
 Although this category will not be work-authorized incident to status, the policy change provides for automatic extension of employment authorization upon the timely filing of an EAD renewal application.
-Long processing times for these renewal applications over the past several years have created hardships for applicants and their employers when H-4 spouses have been required to stop working while the USCIS takes months to process their cases.
-The policy change seeks to address this problem.

 This website is for informational purposes only and does not provide legal advice.
 Please do not act or refrain from acting based on anything you read on this site.